Jaime Endres was born to be a designer.

 Jaime’s design education was hands-on from day one as she worked closely beside her parents in the family-owned store.

 Trained on more than merely furniture and aesthetics, Jaime learned that building a relationship can make a friendship.
-This customer-focused philosophy that hasn’t wavered in the six year she’s been with Montgomery’s.
+This customer-focused philosophy hasn’t wavered in the many years she’s been with Montgomery’s.

 Jaime approaches each design project with energy and enthusiasm.
 She likes to help her clients hone in on one piece they can build upon.
 “Find a piece of art, fabric or rug to design a room around,” she says.